VCCRI/TrioSim/README.md

 	-n <Number of de novo mutations to be spiked-in>  Number of de novo mutations to be spiked-in into offspring VCF file from denovo-db.

 	Options:
 	-t <test_run>                                     The test run executes TrioSim and generates trio VCF based on chr22 variants from 1000G.
+                                                      It takes about 3.5 minutes to run test data.
 	-h <help>                                         This help message for TrioSim.

 **Step 2 : Generate trio BAM files**